Martcelius/testBibit/Readme.md

-Readme for movie APi in folder movieAPI
+Readme for movie API in folder movieAPI